Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Lab.md

 </div>

 3. **Test Automatic Provisioning and Deprovisioning**
-   - Assign users or groups to the app in Entra ID (under "Users and groups").
    - **Provisioning Test**:
      - Create a test user in Entra ID (manually or via PowerShell script below).
+     - And assign a license to the user in Microsoft 365 for the SCIM to work properly.
+     - Assign the test user to Slack in Entra ID
      - Wait for the provisioning cycle (default 40 minutes) or force a sync via "Provision on demand."
      - Verify in Slack: The user should appear with correct attributes; check the "Members" list.
    - **Deprovisioning Test**:
      - Disable or delete the test user in Entra ID.
      - Trigger sync and confirm the user is deactivated or removed in Slack (e.g., profile archived).
-   - Use PowerShell for bulk testing (save as `Test-Provisioning.ps1` in your repo):
+   - Use PowerShell for testing (save as `Test-Provisioning.ps1` in your repo):
      ```powershell
      # Connect to Microsoft Graph
      Connect-MgGraph -Scopes "User.ReadWrite.All", "Directory.ReadWrite.All"